 Come into the extended plank position, hands on the floor, shoulders stacked above wrists, feet extended out behind you, body in a straight line head to toe.
 You’ll want your feet wider than hip-width apart for this one.
 Without moving your core, meaning keep your hips very still, shift your weight into your left hand as you lift your right hand off the ground and tap your left shoulder.
 Return your right hand back to the ground.
 Shift your weight into your right hand as you lift your left hand off the ground and tap your right shoulder.
 It’s not about speed.
 Keep it slow and controlled, and that is the challenge.

-Continue alternating up to 60 seconds or stop when you lose good form.
+Continue alternating for up to 60 seconds, or stop when you lose good form.

 Come to an extended plank position.
-Without moving the rest of your body, walk your hands, or your forearms, forward 4 to 6 inches.
+Without moving the rest of your body, walk your hands or forearms forward 4 to 6 inches.
 Hold for 30 to 60 seconds.

 Bottom line?
 Planks are good.
-They are not the “best” or the only thing you should do.
-They are a part of the complete core strength.
-For more examples of core exercise, and why to do them, listen here.
+They are not the “best” or the only thing you should do; they are a part of the complete core strength.
+For more examples of core exercises and why to do them, listen here.